Ravenbrook/mps/procedure/review.rst

 _`.express.major`: If anyone finds `major defects`_, stop the express review and `.plan`_ a full one.

+_`.express.save`: Save the review record before you check by submitting the review record comment.
+GitHub has a tendency to lose the draft if you start using your browser for checking.

 _`.express.check`: Do separate checking for some minutes.
 Look for `major defects`_, note other issues.
 Don't confer.